-This recipe calls for long-grain white rice, which is the best for an Authentic Mexican Rice recipe.
-However, I have used Jasmine Rice in its place and it comes out fine.
+This recipe calls for basic long-grain white rice, which is the best for an Authentic Mexican Rice recipe.
+However, I have used Jasmine Rice in its place and it comes out great.
+Basmati rice is typically used in Indian dishes, but will also work well.
 Brown rice can be used, but will require an additional ⅓ cup of water and about 10-20 minutes more cook time.

 Yes!
 You can definitely double the recipe.
 You want to make sure that your pot is plenty big – A 5-quart should be fine.
 Double the ingredients, prepared the same way, but do not double the time.
 Your rice should still be ready in about 20 minutes.

 Can you freeze Mexican Rice?
 Absolutely!
 Store leftover cooked rice in an airtight container in the fridge for 5-6 days or the freezer for up to 6 months.